 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Here too is a chance to stay right in the heart of Cotehele itself.
-Retainer's Court is a charming 15th-century two-storey building, reused as a dairy or still room for the main house in the 18th century, and now converted to a comfortable holiday cottage.
+Here is a chance to stay right in the heart of Cotehele itself.
+Retainers' Court is a charming 15th-century two-storey building, reused as a dairy or still room for the main house in the 18th century, and now converted to a comfortable holiday cottage.
 Its mullioned windows overlook a cobbled court leading to Cotehele's ancient chapel, and in the other direction look towards the orchard filled with daffodils in the spring.
-Visitors staying in Retainer's Court have access to Cotehele's garden at all times.
+Visitors staying in Retainers' Court have access to Cotehele's garden at all times.
+Nearby we also have Hall Court and Elbow Cottage.

 Heating: Night storage heating and convector heating included.